Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 Support for staff and volunteers

-The fund is also available to support community capacity building and the College is happy to consider applications from community or social economy organisations that, in the absence of an appropriate training budget, may be in need of training for their employees or volunteers in order to support the development of the organisation and its ability to make a positive difference to the lives of local people.
+The fund is also available to support community capacity building and the College is happy to consider requests from community or social economy organisations that, in the absence of an appropriate training budget, may be in need of training for their employees or volunteers in order to support the development of the organisation and its ability to make a positive difference to the lives of local people.

 Staff and volunteers learning alongside the community group members they’re supporting helps to develop the trusted relationships essential for community learning and development, so if some places are for staff and volunteers as well as the groups being supported, the College is more than happy that an appropriate mix participates in the learning.